 In all cases, prohibited illegal activities will include promotion of criminal activity; facilitation or participation in cybercrime; and buying, selling or facilitating sales of illegal or regulated drugs, contraband, weapons, and counterfeit goods or documents.

 Our rules also prohibit using our platform for the unauthorized sale or promotion of goods or activities that are regulated by government authorities in ways that require special licensing or other administrative compliance to be legally purchased, sold, or used.
-Examples of regulated activities that require prior approval from Snap include facilitating online gambling activities; selling alcoholic beverages; and promoting THC businesses.
+Examples of regulated activities that require prior approval from Snap include facilitating online gambling activities; selling alcoholic beverages; tobacco, or vape products; and promoting THC businesses.
 Businesses are encouraged to consult this resource for guidance regarding appropriate commerce and advertising activities on Snapchat.